 A cost-effective way to reduce indoor air pollution in schools is plug-in air purification systems like Pure Air Zone.
 Becoming a Pure Air School involves installing U-Earth’s suite of nature-based air purifiers and monitors that continuously detect and destroy air pollutants such as PM and VOCs as well as aerosol particles, including airborne viruses and bacteria that can cause colds, flus and sickness.

-Kinder Haus-Kinder College Bologna became a Pure Air Zone, capturing and digesting up to 80kg of air contaminants per day, contributing to enhancing the air quality of the surrounding area.
+Kinder Haus-Kinder College Bologna became a Pure Air Zone, capturing and digesting up to contaminants every day, contributing to enhancing the air quality in the classroom, to improving their environmental footprint and to attracting customers from the entire Province.

 Through this solution, parents and teachers can live safely in the knowledge that their children are growing up in a better, cleaner world.